 Our preschool staff is directly involved with our district Parents As Teachers coordinator to provide transition for students who are involved with that program.
 The preschool staff also works with staff from Futures Unlimited, which provides services to special education services to children in the birth to age 3 age range.
 The preschool staff also accommodates parents who are nervous or reluctant about sending their child to preschool.
-They allow parents to be involved in their child's classroom without disrupting the learning environment.
-Several parents choose to come and have breakfast with their child at school and walk them to the preschool classroom after breakfast.
 Parents are made to feel welcome and involved and this helps ease any anxiety they may be feeling about leaving their child at school.
 The preschool teacher also works very closely with the kindergarten teacher to help transition the students from preschool to kindergarten.
 Transition meetings are held between the two teachers to discuss the needs and abilities of the students who are moving from preschool to kindergarten.
 School Readiness Indicators are evaluated for each child moving from preschool to kindergarten to determine the child's readiness for kindergarten.